James-R-Thomas/Basic-Old-School-Fantasy/Vault/Adventures/Time, Weight, Movement.md

 **Treasure:** The encumbrance of treasure carried by a character should be tracked.
 The encumbrance of common items of treasure is shown in the table below.
 The referee should decide the weight of other forms of treasure.

-**Equipment:** Two options for tracking the encumbrance of characters’ equipment are presented below.
+**[[Equipment]]:** Two options for tracking the encumbrance of characters’ equipment are presented below.
 The same system should be applied to all characters.

 **Maximum load:** Any character can carry 1,600 coins of weight.
 Characters carrying more than this cannot move.